slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 active readers read, the better they get.
 They develop a latticework of mental models to hang ideas on, further increasing retention.
 They learn to differentiate good arguments and structures from bad ones.

-when you start writing a book start with your own ideas
+when writing a book start with your own ideas

 > *'Journal Regularly: Cheap paper is less perishable than gray matter.
 And lead pencil markings endure longer than memory.' -- Jack London*
 Paraphrasing the late Chris Cornell, there are no more writers like Shakespeare because all he had was a table, a candle, a pen and some paper.